What to know about ischemic stroke

 - a severe headache without an apparent cause

-With a stroke, prevention is better than treatment.
 Even people with risk factors or a history of stroke can take steps to improve cardiovascular health and reduce the risk of ischemic stroke.

-The following measures can help prevent a stroke from happening and improve overall health:
+The following measures can help prevent a stroke and improve overall health:

-- Getting regular medical tests: High blood pressure and cholesterol do not have visible symptoms; so getting regular health tests is the only way to know if a person has them.
-Blood tests and health checkups can help detect these problems early so they can be treated.
+- Having regular check-ups: High blood pressure and cholesterol do not have visible symptoms.
+Regular health tests are the only way to know if these are present.
+Blood tests and health checkups can help detect these problems early and allow for timely treatment.

-- Getting regular exercise: Being active lowers the risk of diabetes, high blood pressure, high cholesterol, and other conditions linked to ischemic stroke.
+- Getting regular exercise: An active lifestyle reduces the risk of diabetes, high blood pressure, high cholesterol, and other conditions that increase the risk of ischemic stroke.

-- Following a heart-healthy diet: A diet should be low in "bad" fats such as saturated and trans fats.
+- Following a heart-healthy diet: A diet should be low in "bad" fats, such as saturated and trans fats.
 People should also limit their sodium intake.
-Eating more fruits, vegetables, whole grains, healthful fats, and lean protein helps keep blood vessels healthy.
+Eating more fruits, vegetables, whole grains, healthful fats, and lean proteins can help them preserve cardiovascular health.

-- Avoiding smoking or being around smoke: Smoking and breathing smoke from others damages blood vessels and increases the risk of stroke-related health problems.
+- Avoiding first-hand or secondary smoking: Smoking and inhaling smoke from others can cause damage to blood vessels and increase the risk of stroke-related health problems.

 - Being aware of family history: Always discuss a family history of stroke or TIA with a doctor.

-- Daily aspirin: A doctor may recommend that a person who has a high risk of a heart attack or stroke and a low risk of bleeding take a daily aspirin.
+- Taking daily aspirin: A doctor may recommend that a person who has an especially high risk of a heart attack or stroke and a low risk of bleeding take a daily aspirin.
 Guidelines no longer recommend the widespread use of aspirin for this purpose, due to the high risk of bleeding.

-- Getting enough sleep and managing stress: Getting 7 to 8 hours of sleep and taking steps to reduce stress, such as relaxation techniques, may help to prevent stroke and improve overall health and well-being.
+- Getting enough sleep and managing stress: Getting 7–8 hours of sleep and taking steps to reduce stress, such as relaxation techniques, may help to prevent stroke and improve overall health and well-being.

-A stroke can be frightening and can occur in someone who seems to be otherwise healthy.
+A stroke can be frightening and may occur in a person who seems to be in good health.

-Knowing the warning signs and getting emergency medical care is the most important thing to do if a stroke is suspected.
+Knowing the warning signs and seeking emergency medical care are the most important ways to improve a person's outlook after a stroke.